flotwig/ringo/DESIGN.md

 ### Main

 The main thread will spawn all other threads and also keep track of core data structures and the socket.
-It also is responsible for processing the initial command-line arguments and for sending the `HELO` connection message to the POC.
+It also is responsible for processing the initial command-line arguments and for sending the `HELO` connection message to the POC, as well as delegating all other tasks.

 ### Keep-Alive

 This thread is responsible for sending and receiving `PING` and `PONG` messages.
-Additionally, it updates the RTT vector and broadcasts it when changes are made from Keep-Alive RTT measurements.
+Additionally, it updates the RTT vector and broadcasts it when changes are made from Keep-Alive RTT measurements, as well as detecting when a node is offline from a ping timeout.
+One of these threads is spawned for each active known Ringo.

 ### RTT